AnAnnoyingCat/origami-sim/README.md

-## Origami Sim (TODO: Find better title)
+## Origami Simulation with Collision and Friction (TODO: Find better title)
-This is an origami simulator.
+This is a physics based Origami simulation aimed at simulating the behaviour of actuated creases including approximating friction and other physical forces